jaredly/j3/Roadmap.md

+# History thoughts

+There are definitely some actions that would be more compact as commands, than as a "here's the after/before map".
+The question is, is it worth the overhead?
+I guess, I could set it up, to allow for command pattern later? idk

 # What's left for the editor to be a real deal?

 - [ ] I should square off with the Attachment rendering.